dsgandurra/cyberfeedbites/README.md

 git clone https://github.com/dsgandurra/cyberfeedbites.git
 cd cyberfeedbites
 ```
-2. Install the required Python dependencies (see below Requirements).

-3. (Optional) Configure the settings in `config.py` as needed (e.g., changing the default number of days for news retrieval or updating the link to the default RSS feed sources file).
-If you keep the default values, it will fetch the latest 24-hour articles from the sources in the provided `cybersecnews-sources.opml` file.
-These settings can also be overridden using command-line parameters.

-4. Run the program (see Usage below).
-An output HTML file will be generated with an ordered list of summaries and links to recent cybersecurity news (see Output below)

-## Requirements

-Before running CyberFeedBites, ensure that you have the required dependencies installed.
-It's recommended to use a virtual environment to keep your project's dependencies isolated.

-1. Create and activate a virtual environment:
+2. Before running CyberFeedBites, it's recommended to use a virtual environment to keep your project's dependencies isolated.
+To do so, create and activate a virtual environment:

    On **Linux/macOS**:
    ```bash